Vaccines and Immunotherapy

 In most countries, the production of vaccines is strictly controlled and regulated by government authorities.
 All vaccines are checked for safety and potency.

 Vaccines stimulate an immune response, which lasts a varying amount of time depending on the specific vaccine and disease-causing organism.
 This means that a specific method and schedule of subsequent vaccine administration is needed to maintain immunity.
 In young animals there are challenges to mounting an immune response that must be considered, including the age of the animal and overcoming the immunity passed to the newborn by the mother.
-In mature animals some vaccinations must be given yearly, while vaccination every 2 to 3 years is sufficient to ensure immunity with others.
+In mature animals some vaccinations are usually given yearly, while vaccination every 2 to 3 years is sufficient to ensure immunity with others.

 In addition to vaccination, there are other ways of creating or increasing immunity against disease.
 Passive immunity involves one animal producing antibodies by active immunization, and then transferring those antibodies to a susceptible animal to confer immediate protection.
 The natural (and very important) form of passive immunization is the transfer of maternal antibodies to offspring across the placenta and in the colostrum (the first milk that is full of essential antibodies).
 Antisera may be produced in dogs against distemper and in cats against panleukopenia (also known as feline parvovirus enteritis).
 The effects of passive immunity are only temporary, however, as they only last for as long as the transferred antibody lasts, generally a few weeks.